Myanmar seeks investors for second Yangon airport

 Yangon’s existing airport was one of the busiest in the region in the late 1950s, before successive military governments made the country an international pariah.

-It is bustling again, but may soon be struggling to cope with an influx of tourists and business travelers as a 15-month-old government opens up the country to the outside world.
+It is bustling again, but may soon be struggling to cope with an influx of tourists and business travellers as a 15-month-old government opens up the country to the outside world.

-Hanthawady would be built on a disused airfield near Bago town, about 50 miles north of Yangon.
+Hanthawady would be built on a disused airfield near Bago town, about 50 miles (80 km) north of Yangon.

 A South Korean firm had planned to build an airport there but the project was abandoned in 1994, soon after a ground-breaking ceremony, for obscure reasons.
 Designs for that airport show it would be able to handle 10 million people a year.